20TRIES/RSS-Feed-Manager/README.md

 ##Install

-You will need to run composer update within the project file (assuming that you have composer installed) in order to fecth any dependancies that the project has.
+You will need to run composer update within the project file (assuming that you have composer installed) in order to fetch any dependancies that the project has.

 "composer instal"